jarun/buku/README.md

                            replace oldtag with newtag everywhere
                            delete oldtag, if no newtag
-      -j, --json           Json formatted output for -p, -s, -S, --st -o, --open N         open bookmark at DB index N in web browser -z, --debug          show debug information and additional logs
+      -j, --json           Json formatted output for -p, -s, -S, --st --noprompt           do not show the prompt, run and exit -o, --open N         open bookmark at DB index N in web browser -z, --debug          show debug information and additional logs